lfborjas/tech.lfborjas.com/content/2021-11-11-haskell-field-notes-1.md

 Polysemy was my first candidate, but the aforementioned talk and the [mea culpa blog post](https://reasonablypolymorphic.com/blog/mea-culpa/) scared me away from it.
 Alexis' own [`freer-simple`](https://hackage.haskell.org/package/freer-simple) is probably the next best thing in terms of ease of use, but [`fused-effects`](https://hackage.haskell.org/package/fused-effects) with its promise of speed and the very excellent foundation in the (extremely approachable!)
 [Fused Effects paper](https://people.cs.kuleuven.be/~tom.schrijvers/Research/papers/mpc2015.pdf) convinced me to give it a try.
 There's definitely quite a bit of ceremony, but I like the very explicit approach they take, both engineer-y and mathematically elegant.
 Ideally, we'll get [eff](https://github.com/hasura/eff) in the near future!
+[`effectful`](https://github.com/arybczak/effectful) also looks quite promising, but, just like `rel8`, it came out much later than the start of this project.

 Or maybe we [don't need effects?](https://喵.世界/2021/09/14/redundant-constraints/)